Michigan Research Data Center

 The MRDC is located in Room 106 of the Institute for Social Research, a secure physical location certified by the Census Bureau.
 A full time Census Bureau employee (RDC administrator) is employed on site to oversee daily operations and the research process.

 The facility at the University of Michigan has eight workstations for researchers, individual lockers, a conference room, and an office for the RDC administrator.
 The computing environment allows the RDC administrator and individual researchers to login via a remote server to the Census Bureau Computing Center in Bowie, Maryland where all data and programs reside.
 The computing architecture provides users with the ability to access non-public data in read-only files and perform research, while maintaining the integrity of non-public data in a secure facility.

 Institute for Social Research

 Security and Confidentiality

-Access to the MCRDC is provided at no charge to University of Michigan junior faculty and graduate students.
-Other researchers should inquire to the MCRDC for fee information.
+Access to the MRDC is provided at no charge to University of Michigan faculty and graduate students.
+Other researchers should inquire to the MRDC for fee information.